2020-11-05 update. Bloomberg, August 2019:

 GFT are State Actors

-The 2015 net neutrality regulations (Obaminet) made Google, Facebook, and Twitter state actors and telecommunications common carriers.
+The 2015 net neutrality regulations (Obamanet) made Google, Facebook, and Twitter state actors and telecommunications common carriers.

 Signing and implementing the “hate speech” and “fake news” codes demonstrates that Google, Facebook, and Twitter consider themselves state actors with authority to act as such.
 Repeated failure by the federal government to prosecute these companies under anti-trust statutes, and their officers and directors under 18 U.S. Code § 951.
 Agents of foreign governments (especially in the light of the recent increase in the enforcement of § 951) indicates that Google, Facebook, Twitter, and Microsoft are indeed state actors.

 Twitter CEO Jack Dorsey admitted monopolistic collusion among GFTMA in an interview on January 2019: